munificent/game-programming-patterns/book/double-buffer.markdown

 and scene two starts, we need to change the stage setting.
 If we have the stagehands run on after the scene and start dragging props around, the illusion of a coherent place will be broken.
-We could dim the lights while we do that (which of course, is what real theaters do), but the audience still knows *something* is going on.
+We could dim the lights while we do that (which, of course, is what real theaters do), but the audience still knows *something* is going on.
 We want there to be no gap in time between scenes.

 With a bit of real estate, we come up with this clever solution: we build